 - Carnivores: If you have to have your meat at every meal, skip Purple Carrot.
 It’s a waste of your time.

 - Diehard dairy fans: Same goes for the dairy fanatics.
-A plant-based lifestyle doesn’t accommodate dairy products, so if you have to have your yogurts, cheesy pizzas, and other pastas smothered in cream sauce, this is not the meal kit delivery service for you.
+A plant-based lifestyle doesn’t accommodate dairy products, so if you have to have your yogurts, cheesy pizzas, and other kinds of pasta smothered in cream sauce, this is not the meal kit delivery service for you.

 Once again, I’m not going to make this plant-only diet a way of life because frankly, I like my beef just too much.
 But even for a serious carnivore like myself, I have to admit that Purple Carrot made a compelling argument for plant-based meals.
 And I might even decide to sprinkle them into my diet here and there.
 (I could easily go for one of those overnight oatmeal’s any morning!)